ailuropoda0/wifi6-learing-labs/labs/wifi6-learning-labs/1-intro.md

-# Introduction to WiFi 6
+# Introduction to Wi-Fi 6
 ## Objective
-- Learn what feature makes Wi-Fi 6 powerful
+- Learn what features make Wi-Fi 6 powerful
 - Understand how Wi-Fi 6 will affect the industry and business
 - Understand what developers and engineers should know about Wi-Fi 6